Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-\SK{From our modified elastoplastic model, we get additional information about timescales (the number of cycles needed to reach a steady state) for both the strong and fragile glass formers.
-In Fig. \ref{fig:3}(E), we show the timescale obtained from our MD simulations for strong, intermediate and fragile glass-formers.
-One can clearly see that the number of cycles needed to reach a steady state for a strong glass-former is way larger than fragile glass-formers for a given $\gamma_{max}$.
-We have fitted the zero strain energy (stroboscopic energy) as a function of cycles using a stretched exponential function to find the steady-state energy and the timescale for the most poorly annealed samples for three densities, $\rho = 0.750,0.8556,0.943$.
-The timescales are found to show a power-law-like divergence at the respective critical yield strain $\gamma_Y^c$, which sifts to a larger strain as the system becomes more fragile.
-These simulation outcomes can be qualitatively described by our model also.
-A detailed characterization of this divergence is shown in the SI.}
+From our modified elastoplastic model, we get additional information about timescales (the number of cycles needed to reach a steady state) for both the strong and fragile glass formers.
+The timescales are found to show a power-law-like divergence at their respective yield strain $\gamma_{max} \approx \gamma_Y$.
+In Fig. \ref{fig:3}(F), we show the timescale obtained from our simulations of the elastoplastic models for strong, intermediate, and fragile glass-formers.
+One can clearly see that the number of cycles needed to reach a steady state for a strong glass-former is way more significant than for fragile glass-formers for a given $\gamma_{max}/\gamma_Y$.
+We found that the power-law divergence exponent is higher for strong glass than for the fragile one at a given $\gamma_{max}/\gamma_Y$, in agreement with the MD simulation results.
+These results suggest the crucial role played by the energy barrier in modeling these systems even at the mean-field level.
+A detailed characterisation of this divergence is shown in the SI.

-\SK{Next, in Fig. \ref{fig:3}(F), we show the results obtained using our elastoplastic model, and remarkable agreement with the simulation results suggests the crucial role played by the energy barrier in modelling these systems even at the mean-field level.
-In this model, we considered the number of cycles to reach the steady state as the characteristic relaxation timescale, and we found that the power-law divergence exponent is higher for strong glass than the fragile one, again in agreement with the simulation results.
-In Fig. \ref{fig:3}(G)-(I), we show $\sigma^{max}$ vs $\gamma_{max}$ as obtained from our elastoplastic model to draw a parallel with the simulations results in Fig. \ref{fig:1}(G)-(I).
-One also sees that for strong liquids, the yield strain does not change much as well and the stress jump is found to be small compared to the fragile ones.
-In fragile glass-formers, the yield strain changes significantly with annealing, and the corresponding stress drops as the yielding increases, as seen in the simulations.
-The remarkable agreement between the mean-field elastoplastic model and the simulation results is really encouraging, suggesting that much of the oscillatory shear yielding in a wide variety of amorphous solids might be possible to understand within the mean-field framework.
-In the future, we plan to extend this model to include spatial dimensions to see whether some of the missing physics can be incorporated into the elastoplastic model.}
+In Fig. \ref{fig:3}(G)-(I), we show $\sigma_{max}$ vs $\gamma_{max}$ as obtained from our elastoplastic model (EPM) to draw a parallel comparison with the simulation results in Fig. \ref{fig:1}(G)-(I).
+One also sees that for strong liquids, the yield strain does not change much, and the stress jump is found to be small compared to the fragile ones.
+In fragile glass-formers, the yield strain changes significantly with annealing, and the corresponding stress drops at the yielding also increase, as seen in the simulations.
+Excellent agreement between the mean-field elastoplastic model and the simulation results is really encouraging, suggesting that much of the oscillatory shear yielding in a wide variety of amorphous solids might be possible to understand within the mean-field framework.
+In the future, we plan to extend this model to include spatial dimensions to see whether some of the missing physics can be incorporated into the elastoplastic model.